 - Be supported by consideration (i.e., money or some other benefit to the employee) when the agreement is signed by the employee.

-Reasonableness is Key for Non-Compete Agreements
+Reasonableness is Key

-What the non-compete agreement prevents the employee from doing, for how long, and in what geographical region must be reasonable for the non-compete agreement to be upheld by the court if it is ever disputed by the employee.
+What the contract prevents the employee from doing, for how long, and in what geographical region must be reasonable for the non-compete agreement to be upheld by the court if it is ever disputed by the employee.
 What is considered reasonable for these specific terms depends on the particular industry, type of business, and whether enforcement of the non-compete agreement would cause detriment to the public.

 The Rules Concerning Non-Compete Agreements Vary From State to State

 There are no broad federal rules that cover how non-compete agreements work.
-Rather, the rules that govern non-compete agreements vary from state to state.
-Some employers are surprised to find out that one state is receptive to non-compete agreements while other states are strongly opposed to their use.
+Rather, the rules that govern employer/employee contracts vary from state to state.
+Some employers are surprised to find out that one state is receptive to agreements while other states are strongly opposed to their use.
 This can be a particularly significant problem if the employer expands the company into a new state without conducting thorough legal research on the employment laws of the state and taking the temperature of general perception of non-compete agreements by the state’s courts before making the move.

 Striking a Balance and Setting Expectations

 Business attorneys can help prepare a non-compete agreements that are right for your business.
-Your lawyer can also help you if you have concerns that an employee has breached a non-compete agreement.
-Revision Legal has helped business owners prepare non-compete agreements and other business contracts as needed.
+Your lawyer can also help you if you have concerns that an employee has breached an agreement.
+Revision Legal has helped business owners prepare agreements and other business contracts as needed.
 Please feel free to o contact our office at Revision Legal today by using the form on this page or calling us at 855-473-8474 if you need assistance preparing or enforcing a non-compete agreement.